SVCE-ACM/A-December-Of-Algorithms-2023/README.md

    #### Problem Statement

 In the mystical land of Pyborg, there lies an enchanted forest guarded by a magical creature.
-Legend has it thaat the only way to navigate through the forest is by creating a magical square.The creature is kind but loves patterns, and the magic square must follow a unique rule.
+Legend has it that the only way to navigate through the forest is by creating a magical square.The creature is kind but loves patterns, and the magic square must follow a unique rule.

 The rule is as follows:
     1.The numbers in the square must form an increasing sequence starting from 1.